mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Drivers MUST provide TLS options to configure TLS connections for the "kmip" provider.

-The TLS options MUST be equivalent to the existing TLS options for MongoDB server TLS connections.
+The TLS options SHOULD be consistent with the existing TLS options for MongoDB server TLS connections.
+The TLS options MUST enable setting a custom client certificate, equivalent to the `tlsCertificateKeyFile` URI option.

 Drivers SHOULD provide API that is consistent with configuring TLS options for MongoDB server TLS connections.
 New API to support the options MUST be